 Astragalus argophyllus var. argophyllus is endemic to Inyo, Mono, and San Bernardino Counties of California.
 There are records from the N Owens Valley of Inyo County, S Mono County, and SC San Bernardino County.
 This is a perennial herb from an underground crown, to 15 cm, stems prostrate to matted with numerous silvery-grey soft hairs.
-Leaves pinnate compound, 2-15 cm, surface with silvery-grey soft hairs, leaflets elliptic to ovate, 9-21mm | x 4-15mm w, tips acute or obtuse.
+Leaves pinnate compound, 2-15 cm, surface with silvery-grey soft hairs, leaflets elliptic to ovate, 9-21mm l x 4-15mm w, tips acute or obtuse.
 Inflorescence of 1-4 flowers ascending, flowers bright pink-purple, banner 22-24mm, keel 17-20mm.
 Fruit 15-25mm long and 7-12mm wide, lanceolate, straight to curved, surface with dense stringy hairs, fleshy when young maturing to stiff and leathery.

 This species has been documented in the Owens Valley since 1955 through the present.
 The habitat is alkali meadows.
-In 2019 A. argophyllus var. argophyllus was documented S of Laws at a rare plant site annually checked for Calochortus excavatus and Sidalcea covillei, and has been documented here since 1993.
+In 2021 while surveying for Calochortus, A. argophyllus var. argophyllus was not found at an expected location S of Laws and west of the Owens River.